 If you think that our collection or use of personal information is unfair, misleading or inappropriate, or have any other concern about our data processing, please raise this with the school in the first instance.

-To make a complaint, please contact Executive Headteacher.
+To make a complaint, please contact our Headteacher.